nilsbrummond/ESO-ACT-Plugin/README.md

 ESO-ACT-Plugin
 ==============

 An ACT (Advanced Combat Tracker) plugin for reading combat log files from ESO (Elder Scrolls Online).
-ACT is available from http://advancedcombattracker.com and ESO is available from http://http://elderscrollsonline.com.
+ACT is available from http://advancedcombattracker.com and ESO is available from http://elderscrollsonline.com.

+This plugin is based on the ESO Addon at https://github.com/nilsbrummond/ESO-ACT-CombatLogging.

 Status
 ======